 Mossadegh strongly objects to Reza Khan taking the title of shah.
 He retires from politics into private life.

-Late in Reza Khan's reign, Mossadegh will be arrested and exiled for several months before being placed under house arrest in his Ahmad-Abad country estate west of Tehran.
+Late in Reza Khan's reign, Mossadegh is arrested and exiled for several months before being placed under house arrest in his Ahmad-Abad country estate west of Tehran.

 1933 - The Iranian Government cancels the AIOC oil concession and negotiates a new agreement that reduces the area covered and improves the returns to Iran.
 The term of the contract is also extended to the end of 1993, when all oil facilities, including the refinery at Abadan, are to revert to the Iranian Government.